webtactics/gloucesterthunderboltsswimmingclub/pages/events/swim-nsw.md

 ---
 <h3>Swimming is Australia's highest participation sport and is an activity synonymous with the Australian way of life.
 It is a sport that can be enjoyed by participants of all ages and abilities.</h3>

-Swimming NSW is the peak body for the sport in NSW.
-Swimming NSW also includes the ACT as an area with ACT Government jurisdictional oversight.
+<p>Swimming NSW is the peak body for the sport in NSW.
+Swimming NSW also includes the ACT as an area with ACT Government jurisdictional oversight.</p>

-<p><strong>Swimming NSW currently maintains a membership of over 32,000 members across 12 affiliated Areas and over 350 clubs.</strong></p>
+<h4>Swimming NSW currently maintains a membership of over 32,000 members across 12 affiliated Areas and over 350 clubs.</h4>

 <div class="padtop3rem"></div>

 {% include "components/events/2025-26-Season-SwimNSW-Events.njk" %}

 <div class="eightypercentborder"></div>